Pravinraj-ai/Three-Tier-AWS/README.md

 >
 > ***1.1.1.85*** is the private ip of the application server and ***5000 is the port number*** the application is launched

-Check whether application is working properly by doing a HTPP request to it.
+Check whether application is working properly by doing a HTTP request to it.

 Open new cmd prompt and login to the Application-Server through Bastion-Host and then make the request to add_user.